bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ## Electrodes  (*_electrodes.tsv)

-Electrodes describe the points of electrodes to the tissue used for recording electrophysiological signals.
+Electrodes describe the points of contact between the electrodes and the tissue used for recording electrophysiological signals.

-The electrode positions and properties are stored in a .tsv file (amplifier information is in channels.tsv).
+The electrode positions and properties are stored in a `.tsv` file (amplifier information is in `channels.tsv`).

+This file contains the following information:
+- The electrode name
-This file contains the electrode name, the electrode coordinates in 3 columns (xyz) and the id of the probe it’s located on.
+- The electrode coordinates in 3 columns (`xyz`)
+- The ID of the probe the electrode is located on

-The coordinates are the relative coordinates on the probe.
+The coordinates are relative to the position on the probe.

 {{ MACROS___make_columns_table("microephys.microephysElectrodes") }}